 - Be honorably discharged or released under honorable conditions from active service in the U.S. Armed Forces (U.S. Army, Navy, Marine Corps, Air Force and Cost Guard).
 National Guard members, activated under Title 10 of the United States Code, are also included.

 - Have served at least 90 days active duty in time of war (see Periods of Service here: http://www.ct.gov/ctva/cwp/view.asp?A=2014&Q=290874 ) except if separated from service earlier because of a federal Department of Veterans Affairs (VA) related service-connected disability; or the war, campaign or operation lasted less than 90 days and service was for the duration.
+This service must be active duty other than for training.

 - Be accepted as an admitted, matriculated student at the University of Connecticut.